-The root club is a truly Maine Indian item - There just don't seem to be examples of these in any other area.
+"Emergence: Root Clubs of the Penobscot", a recent exhibit at the Abbe Museum in Bar Harbor Maine has brought a new focus on root clubs; truly a unique form of Maine Indian art/artifact.
+There don't seem to be examples of these in any other area.
 Made from the root ball and trunk of a small birch tree, the root club has been documented to have been made pre-European contact.
-Carvers trim and sometimes completely remove the bark of the sapling.
-The roots are sharpened and shaped into points, occasionally an animal or spirit will be carved on a root point.
-Human or spirit faces or animals are carved in the root ball under the points, sometimes incorporating a root point.
+After digging up a small tree with most roots intact, carvers trim and sometimes completely remove the bark of the sapling.

 Birch bark is used by Native Americans/First Nations from Alaska throughout Canada to Maine, the Great Lakes regions and most places where birch trees grow.
 In an earlier news item.
 “Birch Bark: Most versatile, valuable material of the Wabanakis” many pre-European contact uses were detailed.
 In that article current Wabanaki birch bark artists were mentioned.
 In this news item the focus will be on birch bark as an artist’s medium, less functional more salable.
 There are many ways birch bark has sustained the more Northern Native American peoples through trade and sales.

 A cradleboard is a traditional kind of Native American baby carrier used by many Native American tribes across North America.
 Fewer tribes traditionally made cradles; most of these were made from indigenous woven fibers.
 Some tribes, such as the Wabanaki of the Northeast began making the European cradle form after European contact.
 The basket makers of the Wabanaki adapted these European cradle form using brown ash their traditional basketry material or making a cradle of birch bark and decorating it with colorful porcupine quills.